• Historic multi-year collaboration between three leaders in their industry to increase renewable energy production and use

 “3D printing is in GE’s DNA and we believe that Large Format Additive Manufacturing will bring disruptive potential to the Wind Industry.
 Concrete printing has advanced significantly over the last five years and we believe is getting closer to have real application in the industrial world.
 We are committed to taking full advantage of this technology both from the design flexibility it allows as well as for the logistic simplification it enables on such massive components,” said Matteo Bellucci Advanced Manufacturing Technology Leader for GE Renewable Energy.

 Traditionally built in steel or precast concrete, wind turbine towers have typically been limited to a height of under 100 meters, as the width of the base cannot exceed the 4.5-meter diameter that can be transported by road, without excessive additional costs.
 Printing a variable height base directly on-site with 3D-printed concrete technology will enable the construction of towers up to 150 to 200 meters tall.
 Typically, a 5 MW turbine at 80 meters generates, yearly, 15.1 GWh.
-In comparison, the same turbine at 160 meters would generate 20.2 GWh, or more than 33% extra power.
+In comparison, the same turbine using a 3D concrete printed turbine base would allow it to reach 160 meters which would generate 20.2 GWh, or more than 33% extra power.

 About COBOD International A/S